wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

 Notice how our call to ``ViewStateRendering/observe(_:debounced:file:line:)-7ihyy`` includes a `debounced` property.
-This allows us to prevent thrashing the `saveUsername()` call if the user is typing quickly.
+This allows us to prevent thrashing the `save(username:)` call if the user is typing quickly.
 It will only call the action a maximum of once per second (or whatever time delay is given).

 ## View Construction